Rhetorical adaptation, however, is a political winner. Too bad it means preventable suffering for billions.

 That’s the pithiest expression I’ve seen on the subject of adaptation, via John Holdren, now science advisor.
 Sometimes he uses “misery,” rather than “suffering.”

-I draw a distinction between real adaptation, where one seriously proposes trying to prepare for what’s to come if we don’t do real mitigation (i.e. an 800 to 1000+ ppm world aka Hell and High Water) and rhetorical adaptation, which is a messaging strategy used by those who really don’t take global warming seriously — those who oppose serious mitigation and who don’t want to do bloody much of anything, but who don’t want to seem indifferent to the plight of humanity (aka poor people in other countries, who they think will be the only victims at some distant point in the future).
+I draw a distinction between real adaptation, where one seriously proposes trying to prepare for what’s to come if we don’t do real mitigation (i.e. an 800 to 1000+ ppm world aka Hell and High Water) and rhetorical adaptation.
+The latter is a messaging strategy used by those who really don’t take global warming seriously — those who oppose serious mitigation and who don’t want to do bloody much of anything, but who don’t want to seem indifferent to the plight of humanity (aka poor people in other countries, who they think will be the only victims at some distant point in the future).

 In practice, rhetorical adaptation really means “buck up, fend for yourself, walk it off.”
 Let’s call the folks who push that “maladapters.”
 Typically, people don’t spell out specifically where they stand on the scale from real to rhetorical.